When to visit the vet?

 Diagnosis

 The diagnosis of a hyphema usually begins with a thorough clinical examination by a veterinarian.
-This examination includes a close inspection of the eye and the cat’s physical condition.
-An important part of the examination is measuring the intraocular pressure to detect glaucoma, a possible complication.
+This examination includes a close inspection of the eye as well as the cat’s physical condition.
+An important part of the examination is measuring intraocular pressure to detect glaucoma, a possible complication.

-In addition to the physical examination, blood tests can be performed to identify systemic causes such as blood coagulation disorders or infectious diseases.
-Special tests such as blood pressure determination or imaging techniques, such as ultrasound examinations of the eye, can also be helpful in determining the cause of the hyphema.
+In addition to the physical exam, blood tests may be performed to identify systemic causes such as blood coagulation disorders or infectious diseases.
+Special tests such as blood pressure measurement or imaging procedures, like ultrasound examinations of the eye, can also be helpful in determining the cause of the hyphema.

 In some cases, an examination by a specialized veterinary ophthalmologist may be necessary to diagnose and treat more complex causes such as tumors or severe Inflammatory conditions.